-THE TALL MEN would be—in the olden days before a zillion channels made TV so dull— the sort of Saturday afternoon matinee watched in the den, with a BLT and a creme soda, after Dad got back from golf.
+THE TALL MEN would be—in the olden days before a zillion channels made TV so dull—the sort of Saturday afternoon matinee watched in the den, with a BLT and a creme soda, after Dad got back from golf.
 Fine by me.
-In 1955, enough people flocked to see it at drive-ins to trot it into the 8th spot of the years hits ($6,000,000+) .
+In 1955, people flocked to see it at drive-in’s, enough to trot it into 8th spot of the years hits ($6,000,000+) .
 Some may have been drawn from sock hops and bomb shelters by the advertising, which announced “The tall men stood tall…fought all….loved tall…and one man towered above them all!”

 Most just wanted see Clark Gable, Jane Russell and Robert Ryan on a cattle drive in CinemaScope and Technicolor, covering familiar but relaxing and reassuring ground under the practiced direction of Raoul Walsh.
 No sweat.
 Lots of dust.

 Two brothers drivin’ a big-ass herd to Montana, with a doggone bustin’-out’a-her-blouse gal who likes to back-sass, a fancy-manners-partner to swap threats with, Kansas Jayhawkers to decimate, and a horde of fairly clumsy Sioux to evade (vaqueros with their shirts off—the location work was in Durango, Mexico).